 Hear from the Faraday Institution policy team on battery technology market sizes and dynamics and our approach to assess early-stage commercialisation potential.

 'The Battery: Still the Great Unknown.'
-Chaired by Isobel Sheldon OBE, CSO Britishvolt and member of the Faraday Institution Board of Trustees.
+Chaired by Prof. Colin Herron CBE Managing Director, Zero Carbon Futures, and Faraday Institution North East.

 CEO Prof. Pam Thomas will present Faraday Institution community awards and close the conference.

-Around 60 PhD Researchers and Faraday Institution Research Fellows and 50 undergraduate interns are presenting posters at the conference.
-A list of researcher posters can be downloaded here.
+Around 50 PhD Researchers and Faraday Institution Research Fellows and 50 undergraduate interns are presenting posters at the conference.
 Delegates will be able to explore the depth and breadth of FI research programmes by engaging with this content from the beginning of November.